 Workforce and Leade ership RAG Ambition / Indicator Position Perf M1 RAG Trend Nat RAG Narrative Recovery Date 5.7.3 Temporary Staffing (Agency) Recruitment are hold ing a medi cal recr ie Trust reduced to 9.4% in April. uitment fair on the 16th June which aims to attract raining.
 This forms part of long term planning to rec e psychiatry Committee: FPC Indicator: Oversight Framework Indicator Data Quality RAG: Green 5.7.3 Proportion of temporary Staff (Provider Return) No Oversight Framework Target 9.4% • Temporary Staff - Trustwide starting 01/04/21 14 0% 10 0% 1 N/A Medical and Operations are the directorates with the highest proportion of temporary staff.
-5.5 Staff Survey Committee: FPC 5.5 Outcome of CQC NHS staff survey organisa Groups a and ensu Informat EPUT is Learning tion throare scheure that tion from the benchman Disabil e 2022 Staff Survey were released on 9th March 20 bugh all-staff comms, Input, All-Staff Live Events a eduled to take place between 26th April - 2nd May, action planning has had meaningful staff input. mathe 2022 Staff Survey narked against similar NHS organisations - 'Menta ity & Community Trusts'.
-All eligible staff outlined iturned giving a response rate of 42%.
-Whilst this is nd the E , which v I Health n the na Engagement Champions Network.
-Focus will aim to create meaningful dialogue & Learning Disability and Mental Health, ational guidance were surveyed.
-2547
+5.5 Staff Survey Committee: FPC 5.5 Outcome of CQC NHS staff survey organisa Groups a and ensu Informat EPUT is Learning ults from the 2022 Staff Survey were released on 9th March 2023 and have been shared across the nisation through all-staff comms, Input, All-Staff Live Events and the Engagement Champions Network.
+Focus ups are scheduled to take place between 26th April - 2nd May, which will aim to create meaningful dialogue ensure that action planning has had meaningful staff input.
+The imation from the 2022 Staff Survey T is benchmarked against similar NHS organisations - 'Mental Health & Learning Disability and Mental Health, ning Disability & Community Trusts'.
+All eligible staff outlined in the national guidance were surveyed.
+2547 beys were returned giving a response rate of 42%.
+Whilst this is a 5% drop in response rate, the number of